bozsahin/cogs579/README.md

 The textbook is great for bringing yourself up to speed for the course, if (a) you know computers but not philosophy, (b) you know philosophy but not computers.
-This much I will assume to be common background.
+A bit of both I will assume to be common background.

 The ethic part is the one we will cover in class.